Chief Solano: Heir of Chief Malica (1817)

 One legend (unconfirmed) that has been handed down is that Sem-Yeto was the heir of Chief Malica and was present as a child at the tribe's capture and mass suicide of 1817.
 In this legend, young Sem-Yeto was convinced by Chief Malica to flee the battleground suicide as the rightful leader of the remainder of the tribe, with the few that fled into the hills.
 For six years, from 1817–1823, Sem-Yeto's whereabouts are not recorded; possibly he lived freely in the hills, or lived with another tribe, or was captured and Christianized, then he turned up to bring the people to the Mission of Sonoma.
 However for this to be true, Sem-Yeto was not living at the San Francisco Mission all that time.
 (Note: the battles that Sem-Yeto is alleged to have survived, that of 1810 and 1817, have several similarities: both are a legend of a childhood leader being saved from a fiery battleground death to become the leader of the people.
 This legend might have conflated two battles into one and placed Sem-Yeto at the scene with Malica, in order to emphasize his leadership of the people.)

-First baptism at Sonoma

-The Mission San Francisco de Solano of Sonoma records that a "Francisco Solano" was one of the first natives baptized in the mission 1823/24.
-Some say that was Sem-Yeto.
-By all accounts, Sem-Yeto moved to the mission in its founding years with his people and was present at the time, however, if he was already baptized at the San Francisco Mission, theoretically he would not need to be baptized again.
-So the first baptism at the mission in Sonoma might be another neophyte named after the same Catholic saint.
-Genealogists may look into if the Chief was baptized twice.
-There is an entry in the ledger, but is it him?
-Possibly, Sem-Yeto went through baptism at Sonoma as a sign to all his people to come be baptized and join him.